Microsoft/azure-docs.cs-cz/articles/key-vault/tutorial-net-create-vault-azure-web-app.md

             bool retry = false;
             try
             {
-                /* The below 4 lines of code shows you how to use AppAuthentication library to fetch secrets from your Key Vault*/
+                /* The next four lines of code show you how to use AppAuthentication library to fetch secrets from your key vault*/
                 AzureServiceTokenProvider azureServiceTokenProvider = new AzureServiceTokenProvider();
                 KeyVaultClient keyVaultClient = new KeyVaultClient(new KeyVaultClient.AuthenticationCallback(azureServiceTokenProvider.KeyVaultTokenCallback));
                 var secret = await keyVaultClient.GetSecretAsync("https://<YourKeyVaultName>.vault.azure.net/secrets/AppSecret")
                         .ConfigureAwait(false);
                 Message = secret.Value;

-                /* The below do while logic is to handle throttling errors thrown by Azure Key Vault.
-It shows how to do exponential backoff which is the recommended client side throttling*/ do
+                /* The following *do while* logic is to handle throttling errors thrown by Azure Key Vault.
+It shows how to do exponential backoff, which is the recommended client side throttling*/ do
                 {
                     long waitTime = Math.Min(getWaitTime(retries), 2000000);